Laguna Lakeshore Expressway Dike

-The Laguna Lakeshore Expressway Dike is a proposed expressway in the coastal area of Laguna de Bay in the Philippines, from Taguig in Metro Manila to Calamba and Los Baños in Laguna.
+The Laguna Lakeshore Expressway Dike was proposed in the early 2010s as an expressway in the coastal area of Laguna de Bay in the Philippines, from Taguig in Metro Manila to Calamba and Los Baños in Laguna.

 The project will involve the construction of a 47 km, six-lane dike including bridges, pumping stations and ancillary flood gates.

 The project will also involve the reclamation of 700 ha west of and abutting the expressway dike, separated from the shoreline by a 100 to 150 m channel in Taguig and Muntinlupa.

 The project aims to provide a high-standard highway that will speed up traffic between the southern part of Metro Manila and Laguna and a dike that would mitigate flooding in the western coastal communities along Laguna Lake.